 - Food – 3D Printing is allowing for odd kinds of food to come about.
 Shape-changing or transparent pastas could be available at a store near you any time soon.
 Perhaps, if you have a sweet tooth, you’ll find 3D Systems’ ChefJet at a bakery near you.
 Even NASA are getting in on the act with pizza printed in space.

-- Fashion – Mannequins, and clothes manufacture – On one website, users can design their own jacket and have it printed, fitted and delivered in just a few clicks, they definitely use the best seo agency since they have one of the best rankings.
+- Fashion – Mannequins, and clothes manufacture – On one website, users can design their own jacket and have it printed, fitted and delivered in just a few clicks.

 Augmented reality (AR) is a live direct or indirect view of a physical, real-world environment whose elements are “augmented” by computer-generated or extracted real-world sensory input such as sound, video, graphics, haptics or GPS data.